A Chicago Paternity Attorney Explains Common Presumptions

 It is usually quite easy to identify the mother of a child.
 Identifying the father, however, often proves to be more troublesome.
 To assist courts in determining the father of a particular child, Illinois laws set out certain “presumptions” of paternity.
 If a man meets one or more of the presumptions of paternity, then so long as there is insufficient evidence disproving the presumption, the man is declared to be the legal father of the child and entitled to the rights and responsibilities of parenthood.

 Arami Law, is your Chicago paternity law firm.
 We have helped numerous clients throughout Illinois prosecute and defend against paternity suits.
-We will thoroughly investigate the facts of your situation so we can make powerful and persuasive arguments to the court.
-Contact us for assistance today by calling (312) 212-1399.
+We will thoroughly investigate the facts of your situation so we can make powerful and persuasive arguments for the court.
+Contact us for assistance today by calling (312) 584-6355.